Updated: Jun 23

 What is your role?

-I am the Node Facility Manager at the ANFF Materials Node Facility Manager as well as the Associate Director of Operations and Engagement at TRICEP, with responsibilities for Node operations, facility management, project contracting, engagement and reporting.
+I am the Node Facility Manager at the ANFF Materials Node Facility as well as the Associate Director of Operations and Engagement at TRICEP, with responsibilities for Node operations, facility management, project contracting, engagement and reporting.